Born: September 16, 1942; Marlette, Michigan

-Tom Wargo spent most of his regular PGA career years as the head club pro at the Greenview GC that he co-owns in Centralia, Ill., and is probably best known for winning the 1993 PGA Seniors’ Championship–one of the major championships on the men’s Senior PGA Tour.
+Tom Wargo spent most of his regular PGA career years as the head club pro at the Greenview Golf Club that he co-owns in Centralia, Ill., and is probably best known for winning the 1993 PGA Seniors’ Championship–one of the major championships on the men’s Senior PGA Tour.

 Wargo joined the Senior PGA Tour in 1993 at the age of 50.
 He had four victories and over 100 top-10 finishes in this venue.
 Wargo grew up on a dairy farm near Marlette, Mich.
 He did not play golf until he practically taught himself to play the game at age 25.